gitacoco/data-structures/Weekly_assign_07/README.md

 2. The **time** is determined by users in limited freedom.
 You cannot type something.
 The only thing you can do is to pick a day and/or a time slot in their ‘prefabricated components’.
 3. For the **address** information, the blank(you need to fill in) is an input box as well as a search engine.
 They have features like computer-assisted address association and map-based localization to help your data in good order.
 However, if you just want to input something in a mess, they won't interfere you.

-I think the freedom ranking of these three types of information input is 1>3>2, and the level of consistency tends to be 2>3>1.
+I think the ranking of freedom of these three information input mechanisms is 1>3>2, and the level of data consistency tends to be 2>3>1.
 Apparently, the strategies towards the management of different data types should depend on something(I have no idea so far).
 At least, more strict does not necessarily mean better.
-This shoud be case by case.
+This is supposed to be case by case.

 ### Step 2 Geocoding the Data (under construction, won't be delivered before week8's class )

 ### Step 3 Populate the Database (under construction, won't be delivered before week8's class )

-### Debugging and Lesson Learned
+### Debugging and Lesson Learned (under construction, won't be delivered before week8's class )